 Play in Portland, ME

 Maine’s largest city (not saying a whole lot, but still!), Portland is all that is cool, creative, artsy, and innovative, and they do it all with some pretty fantastic scenery, too!
 There are a ton of awesome things to do in Portland (they like to say you’ll “run out of time, never things to do”) and you can check out How to Spend the Perfect Weekend in Portland for a loose itinerary of all of the must-visit spots.
 There’s the Portland Museum of Art to visit, cool shopping in Old Port and South Portland, and so many fantastic ways to get out and explore beautiful Casco Bay!

-Interesting options abound for where to stay, too, including beautifully reimagined historical gems, like Blind Tiger, which began as a prohibition safehouse before becoming the gorgeous guesthouse it is today.
-Portland is such a cool little city and worth a visit, whether it’s just for 1 day or 5!
+Interesting options abound for where to stay in this cool Maine city, too, including beautifully reimagined historical gems, like Blind Tiger, which began as a prohibition safehouse before becoming the gorgeous guesthouse it is today.
+Portland is such a cool Maine city and worth a visit, whether it’s just for 1 day or 5!